woocommerce/woocommerce-gateway-stripe/readme.txt

 * Fix - When SEPA was used in subscription payment, it does not show SEPA in payment method table.
 * Fix - Refund via Stripe dashboard not reflecting amount in order notes.
 * Fix - Potential idempotency issues with subs recurring payment processing.
+* Fix - Issue with very old customer id stored pre 3.0 version not able to checkout.
 * Add - Multibanco payment method.
 * Add - EPS payment method.
 * Add - Notice for customer to change saved cards when billing address has been updated.